GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 - Next we need to update the keystores in all of our Gluu instances, including the primary server.

-- Download this script, which automatically removes and adds the necessary certificates to the keystore.
+- Download this script to **every** server, which automatically removes and adds the necessary certificates to the keystore.

 ```